-The Sub-Fund aim to reduce the scope of investments prior to the application of the strategy by more than 20% compared to the broad market benchmark.
-This is done by the exclusions mentioned in the binding elements of the fund.
+The Sub-Fund reduces the scope of investments prior to the application of the strategy by more than 20 percent compared to the benchmark MSCI World.
+This is attained through the use of exclusion criteria mentioned in the Sub-Funds investment strategy and compliance with applicable exclusion list as referenced in the Sub-fund's binding elements.